 - bump_height: Height of the bump bonds (the separation distance between the chip and the sensor) - bump_sphere_radius: The individual bump bonds are simulated as union solids of a sphere and a cylinder.
-This parameter set the radius of the sphere to use, which should generally be smaller than the height of the bump. - bump_cylinder_radius: The radius of the cylinder part of the bump.
-The height of the cylinder is determined by the bump_height parameter. - bump_offset: A 2D offset of the grid of bumps.
+This parameter sets the radius of the sphere to use. - bump_cylinder_radius: The radius of the cylinder part of the bump.
+The height of the cylinder is determined by the bump height parameter. - bump_offset: A 2D offset of the grid of bumps.
 The individual bumps are by default positioned at the center of all the single pixels in the grid.

-Fetching specific models within the framework
+Accessing specific detector models within the framework

-Some modules are specific for a particular type of detector model.
-To fetch a specific detector model from the base class, the model should be downcasted.
-An example to try fetching an HybridPixelDetectorModel is the following (the downcast return a null pointer if the class is not of the appropriate type).
+Some modules are written specific to a particular type of detector model.
+In order to ensure receiving a specific detector model from the base class, the model should be downcast.
+The downcast returns a null pointer if the class is not of the appropriate type.
+An example for fetching an HybridPixelDetectorModel is the following: